-Infrastructure Deal: Senate Ready To Move Ahead On $1T Bill | Newstalk 750 - 103.7 KFQD
+Infrastructure deal: Senate ready to move ahead on $1T bill | Newstalk 750 - 103.7 KFQD

-WASHINGTON (AP) — Senate Republicans reached a deal with Democrats on Wednesday over major outstanding issues in a $1 trillion infrastructure bill and said they are ready to vote to take up the bill.
+WASHINGTON (AP) — President Joe Biden and a bipartisan group of senators reached agreement Wednesday on a $1 trillion infrastructure package, with the Senate ready to begin consideration of a key part of the administration’s agenda.
 An evening test vote was possible.

+Biden welcomed the accord as one that would show America can “do big things” — with the most significant long-term investments in nearly a century, on par with building the transcontinental railroad or the Interstate highway system.

+“This deal signals to the world that our democracy can function,” Biden said in a statement.
+“We will once again transform America and propel us into the future.”

-Lead GOP negotiator Sen. Rob Portman of Ohio made the announcement at the Capitol, flanked by four other Republican senators who have been in talks with Democrats and the White House on the bipartisan package.
+Lead GOP negotiator Sen. Rob Portman of Ohio announced the deal earlier at the Capitol, flanked by four other Republican senators who have been in talks with Democrats and the White House on the bipartisan package.

 “We now have an agreement on the major issues,” Portman said.
 “We are prepared to move forward.”

-Sen. Krysten Sinema of Arizona, a lead Democratic negotiator, said she spoke Wednesday with President Joe Biden and he was “very excited” to have an agreement.
+Still, the agreement only pushes the package toward consideration by the full Senate.
+It’s unclear if enough Republican senators will support passage, and many of them raised questions during a private lunch Wednesday.
+Senators were given a thick binder of briefing materials but wanted more details.

-For days, senators and the White House have worked to salvage the bipartisan deal, a key part of Biden’s agenda.
+For days, senators in a bipartisan group have worked with the White House to salvage the deal, a first part of Biden’s big infrastructure agenda.
+Swelling to more than 700 pages, the bill includes $550 billion in new spending on public works projects.

-The outcome will set the stage for the next debate over Biden’s much more ambitious $3.5 trillion spending package, a strictly partisan pursuit of far-reaching programs and services including child care, tax breaks and health care that touch almost every corner of American life, and that Republicans strongly oppose.
+The outcome will set the stage for the next debate over Biden’s much more ambitious $3.5 trillion spending package, a strictly partisan pursuit of far-reaching programs and services including child care, tax breaks and health care that touch almost every corner of American life.
+Republicans strongly oppose that bill, and may try to stop both.

-Senate Majority Leader Chuck Schumer opened the Senate on Wednesday announcing a possible test vote on the bipartisan package in the evening.
-It will require 60 votes in the evenly split 50-50 Senate to proceed to consideration, meaning support from both parties.
-That would launch a potentially long process to consider the bill, and any possible amendments.
+Senate Majority Leader Chuck Schumer opened the Senate on Wednesday announcing a possible evening test vote, nudging talks along.
+It would require 60 votes in the evenly split 50-50 Senate to proceed to consideration, meaning support from both parties.
+That would launch a potentially days-long process.

-Republican senators met Wednesday morning with Senate GOP leader Mitch McConnell, who appears to have given his nod to proceed.
-Portman said McConnell “all along has been encouraging our efforts.”
+Senate GOP leader Mitch McConnell did not disclose during the lunch how he would vote, senators said.
+The Republican negotiators met with McConnell earlier Wednesday and he appeared to give his nod to proceeding.
+Portman said the leader “all along has been encouraging our efforts.”

+Sen. Krysten Sinema of Arizona, a lead Democratic negotiator, said she expected the package would have enough support to move forward.

+Sinema, who talks often with Republicans, also said she spoke with Biden Wednesday and he was “very excited” to have an agreement.

 Democrats, who have slim control of the House and Senate, face a timeline to act on what would be some of the most substantial pieces of legislation in years.

-The bipartisan package includes about $600 billion in new spending on highways, bridges, transit, broadband, water systems and other public works projects.

-Filling in the details has become a month-long exercise ever since the senators struck an agreement with Biden more than a month ago over the broad framework.
+Filling in the details has become a month-long exercise ever since a bipartisan group of senators struck an agreement with Biden more than a month ago over the broad framework.
 There remains work to do as they draft the legislative text.

-Sen. Mitt Romney, R-Utah, who has been central to talks, said, “That doesn’t mean every ‘t’ is crossed, every ‘i’ dotted, but on the major issues we are there.”

-Republican senators sparred at their closed-door lunch Tuesday, one side arguing against doing anything that would smooth the way for the Democrats’ broader bill, according to a person granted anonymity to discuss the private meeting.
-Others spoke in favor of the bipartisan package.
+The new spending in the package dropped from about $600 billion to $550 billion, senators said, as money was eliminated for a public-private infrastructure bank and was reduced in other categories, including transit.

+The package still includes $110 billion for highways, $65 billion for broadband and $73 billion to modernize the nation’s electric grid, according a White House fact sheet.

 A recent poll from The Associated Press-NORC found 8 in 10 Americans favor some increased infrastructure spending.